machschmitt/linux/Documentation/spi/spi-summary.rst

   X marks when line states are not specified.

-In this extension to the usual SPI protocol, the MOSI line state is specified to be kept high when CS is active but the controller is not clocking out data to the peripheral and also when CS is inactive.
+In this extension to the usual SPI protocol, the MOSI line state is specified to be kept high when CS is asserted but the controller is not clocking out data to the peripheral and also when CS is not asserted.

 Peripherals that require this extension must request it by setting the ``SPI_MOSI_IDLE_HIGH`` bit into the mode attribute of their ``struct spi_device`` and